 Is this course right for me?

 Studying BTEC Level 3 Music gives you the opportunity to formalise and deepen your knowledge, experience and understanding of the contemporary music industry.
 You will analyse performance practice and incorporate current trends into your own music making in both solo and ensemble settings as well as strengthening your knowledge of the rudiments of music.
 This knowledge will then be put into practical use in vocational contexts to deepen your awareness of relationships within the organisations found in today’s ever evolving music industry.
 Although the course is largely practical, and mostly focused on performance of contemporary music, 2 units have externally assessed written exams.

-This Music BTEC course opens up possibilities in many different career areas including performance, composition and production as well as a wide range of jobs that are connected to supporting and promoting the industry such as event management, broadcasting/journalism and education.
+Performing, composing, music production, music/event management, music broadcasting/journalism and the wider creative industries.
+The rigour of the course will provide the learner with the relevant qualification base to study at university or music conservatoire.
 Students can choose to apply for university courses, conservatoires or start an apprenticeship/job in the sector after completing their studies.
 Careers where music is directly related to the job could include Music Therapist, Musician, Teacher and Sound Technician.
 Jobs where studying Music could be helpful are: Arts Administrator, Event Manager, Theatre Stage Manager, Sales, Tour Manager, Merchandiser and Public Relations Officer.
 Useful websites to research careers and wider progression options could include Careers in Music, UK Music, All About Careers and the Apprenticeship Guide.